renzfe/pdfdj/README.md

 # pdfdj
-simple tool to merge and split pdf documents
+PdfDJ is an application to merge and split PDF documents.

+License
+---
+The license of the project is the [GNU General Public License v3.0](LICENSE).